railsbridge-boston/docs-hardfork/sites/en/installfest/checklist.md

 1. From Finder or the Start menu, start Sublime Text or your text editor application.

-1. Get a setup confirmation sticker from a staff member and stick it on your laptop where it will be visible when you return tomorrow.
+1. Get a setup confirmation sticker from a TA and stick it on your laptop where it will be visible when you return tomorrow.

 ### You're Done!